-B.S.
-Professional Accounting / MBA
+BS/MBA Professional Accounting

 The program is designed to increase students’ awareness of the multifunctional aspects of business and enhance their ability to integrate business knowledge in decision making.
-An experiential learning component is an important feature of the program and is required of all students.

-|MATH 153||Linear Math Analysis||3|
+|MATH 153||Linear Mathematical Analysis||3|

-|MATH 154||Calculus Business Decisions||3|
+|MATH 154||Calculus for Business Decisions||3|

 |PSYC 203||Introduction to Psychology I||3|